Fighting Housing Insecurity in the US

 Housing Resources

-If you are experiencing domestic violence or feel unsafe at home, there are multiple resources and programs available to help you find safe and secure housing.
-On a single night in 2019, homeless services providers worked to have more than 48,000 beds set aside for domestic violence survivors, according to the National Alliance to End Homelessness.
+On a single night in 2019, homeless service providers set aside more than 48,000 beds for domestic violence survivors, according to the National Alliance to End Homelessness.
+Multiple programs help survivors access safe housing.

 Housing Programs and Resources

-By law, individuals with disabilities must be given a choice in the support services they receive, including housing.
-This means that if you have a disability and qualify for housing assistance, you must be given a choice between adapting your home to meet your challenges or finding a different living situation that better serves your needs.
+Federal law requires that people with disabilities be given a choice in the support services they receive, including housing.
+Those who qualify for housing assistance must be offered the option to adapt their current home or find a different living situation better suited to their needs.

 Housing Programs and Resources